gigaai/docs/standalone/subscriptions.md

 #### Grouping Channels

 In the above example, we've sent message to channel `1`, to send to multiple channels, you can set comma separated values of channels, for example `'lawyer, frankfurt'`.
-In order to send to all subscribers which subscribe both `lawyer` and `frankfurt` channels, we'll use array syntax.
-For example

 **Sending a Message to Subscribers in either `lawyer` or `frankfurt` Channels**

 ```
-'to_channel' => 'lawyer, sport'
+'to_channel' => 'lawyer, frankfurt'
 ```

 **Sending a Message to Subscribers in both `lawyer` and `frankfurt` Channels**

+In order to send to all subscribers which subscribe both `lawyer` and `frankfurt` channels, we'll use array syntax.
+For example

 ```
 'to_channel' => ['lawyer', 'frankfurt']
 ```

-This is helpful when you create a job board website, and want to send to all users who live in `frankfurt` and look for a `lawyer` job.
+This is helpful when you create a job board website, and want to send messages to all users who live in `frankfurt` and look for a `lawyer` job.